 Searching for UV/optical/near-IR counterparts to X-ray or radio sources is based on positional matching; however, even though Chandra and VLA sources are localised to sub-arcsecond scales, the high number density of UV/optical/near-IR sources means that chance coincidences could confuse the genuineness of the matches.
 For some sources, it is possible to reduce the degeneracy by complementing the results with UV/optical/near-IR photometric properties which can be associated with relevant astrophysical processes.
-For example, UV photometry has been broadly used in identifying CVs as they commonly exhibit UV excesses that are attributed to emission from the hot WD surface and/or ongoing accretion, while CVs are more consistent with the main sequence in optical CMDs (e.g., Pooley et al. 2002a; Edmonds et al. 2003; Zhao et al. 2019; Cohn et al. 2021).
-Most BY Draconis (BY Dra) type of ABs are found to be consistent with the binary sequence (i.e., slightly above the main sequence) and often show H $\alpha$ emission (e.g., Cohn et al. 2010; Pallanca et al. 2017; Lugger et al. 2023).
+For example, UV photometry has been broadly used in identifying CVs as they commonly exhibit UV excesses that are attributed to emission from the hot WD surface and/or ongoing accretion, while CVs are more consistent with the main sequence in optical CMDs (e.g. Pooley et al. 2002a; Edmonds et al. 2003; Zhao et al. 2019; Cohn et al. 2021).
+Most BY Draconis (BY Dra) type of ABs are found to be consistent with the binary sequence (i.e. slightly above the main sequence) and often show H α emission (e.g. Cohn et al. 2010; Pallanca et al. 2017; Lugger et al. 2023).
 In essence, counterparts to X-ray emitting close binaries are expected to be photometric outliers, and the relative scarcity of these outliers also significantly reduces their probability of being chance coincidences.

-For Chandra sources, we cross-match X-ray source positions with the D22 catalogue, searching for counterparts within $r{err,x}$ .
+For Chandra sources, we cross-match X-ray source positions with the D22 catalogue, searching for counterparts within $r{err,x}$.
 These counterparts are then further checked with the CMDs for photometric outliers.
-For the VLA sources, we use source-specific search radii (denoted with $r{err,r}$ ) that are set to the larger of 0.1 of the synthesised beam size at $v{low}$ and the positional uncertainty reported in Sh20.
-Since VLA sources have error circles $\approx 10$ times smaller than the Chandra sources, position matches are much less likely to be chance https://cxc.harvard.edu/cal/ASPECT/celmon/#catalogs coincidences.
+For the VLA sources, we use source-specific search radii (denoted with $r{err,r}$) that are set to the larger of 0.1 of the synthesized beam size at v{low} and the positional uncertainty reported in Sh20.
+Since VLA sources have error circles ≈ 10 times smaller than the Chandra sources.
 Finally, we also cross-match the Chandra and VLA catalogues to find potential associations; the search radii must account for X-ray and radio positional uncertainties, so we use $\sqrt{r{err,x}^2 + r{err,r}^2}$ to calculate them.